-- •'Creating a lowpass ntf.' if the center frequency is different from zero, but so low that a low pass modulator must be designed. - •'Unable to achieve specified H_inf ...' if the desired H_inf cannot be achieved. - •'Iteration limit exceeded' if the routine converges too slowly.
+- •'Creating a low-pass NTF.', if the center frequency is different from zero, but so close to 0 that a low-pass modulator must be designed. - •'Unable to achieve specified H_inf ...', if the desired H_inf cannot be achieved. - •'Iteration limit exceeded', if the routine converges too slowly.